mofoghlu/Node.js-Smoke-Test-App/README.md

 ## Overview

+20120412 Cloned and used to test LDAP Node.js module
+	- doesn't work on mobilecf.feedhenry.com (CSG2), as staging to Public Cloud Foundry reaveals issues
+	- should work on demo2.feedhenry.com (CSG1), as we have fixed dependencies in DynoFarm

 The Smoke Test is an application developed to demonstrate key parts of the FeedHenry server side functionality in Node.js.
 The app is made up of a number of tabs each of which demonstrates cloud call to some various Node.js functions.

 * Config